Doctor of Ministry, Talbot School of Theology, Biola University, La Mirada, CA 2005

 Kansas City is a hidden gem in America—an historic center, boasting the nation’s WWI Museum, leading industries, fine arts, major league sports, respected hospitals and universities, growing suburbs in every direction, creative shopping, and a plethora of dining options.

-Dr. Burford is also a certified spiritual director and is currently being on-boarded with the faculty of The Leadership Institute of Orange, CA, a certification program for spiritual directors.
+Dr. Burford is also a certified spiritual director and on the faculty of The Leadership Institute of Orange, CA—a certification program for spiritual directors.

 In his down time, Doug pursues his decades-long avocations of writing, and of photography—being especially drawn to still and silent images encased in fog.
 With his wife, Doug enjoys ministry, shared leadership of seminars, exploring coffee shops and antique malls, rearranging the furniture, and traveling West to visit their children and grandchildren.